 Long story short, he was convicted.
 My client ended up with a hung jury.
-It was hung 6 to 6, so it was pretty close, and I was able to convince the prosecutors to give my client a straight possession charge which was good because she was able to get deferred entry of judgment and ultimately, got the case drug case dismissed.
+It was hung 6 to 6, so it was pretty close, and I convinced the prosecutors to give my client a straight possession charge, which was good because she was able to get a deferred entry of judgment and ultimately got the case deferred entry of judgment and ultimately, got the drug case dismissed.

-Sometimes they just have the attitude that if the person was arrested and somebody decided to file the case in their office, then that person should have to plead guilty to whatever it is they were originally charged with.
+Sometimes they have the attitude that if the person was arrested and somebody decided to file the case in their office, they should have to plead guilty to whatever they were initially charged with.

-But the unfortunate things is, a lot of times that Filing Deputy does not have all the facts and details related to the case when they actually file the case, and the defense can do some good investigation.
+But the unfortunate things are that Filing Deputy often does not have all the facts and details related to the case when they file the claim, and the defense can do some reasonable investigation.

-Obviously, I talk to my client and get all the information.
-Then we're in the position to make the argument that this particular person should not have been charged with a crime, and in fact, they're innocent.
+I talk to my client and get all the information.
+Then we're in the position to argue that this particular person should not have been charged with a crime, and in fact, they're innocent.

 That's what we were able to do in this case.
-I think the jury kind of read between the lines and saw that the prosecutors had it wrong and she should not be prosecuted for such a serious crime as a sales case.
+I think the jury read between the lines and saw that the prosecutors had it wrong, and she should not be prosecuted for such a severe crime as the case of a sale.

-The difference between a sales and a straight possession case is huge, because the law is much more favorable when it comes to a possession case.
-There are much more things available for a criminal defendant to be able to avail him or herself of and put themselves in a position where they don't have that conviction for selling drugs.
+The difference between a sales and a straight possession case is huge because the law is much more favorable for a possession case.
+There are much more things available for a criminal defendant to be able to avail themself of and put themselves in a position where they don't have that conviction for selling drugs.

 Avoiding Jail and a Criminal Record

-This will prevent them from having a conviction on their record, don't end up in custody and are able to get something much more reasonable.
-Because the law — especially nowadays, the law looks much more favorably upon a criminal defendant who is using.
+This will prevent them from having a conviction on their record, don't end up in custody, and can get something much more reasonable.
+Because the law — especially nowadays- looks much more favorably upon a criminal defendant who is using.

-They see them as a victim to a degree versus somebody who is selling — who is taking advantage of somebody in the law's eyes.
-So, in this particular instance, getting that hung jury which ultimately led to getting the dismissal by way of a deferred entry of judgment.
+They see them as a victim to a degree versus somebody who is selling — taking advantage of somebody in the law's eyes.
+So, in this particular instance, getting that hung jury ultimately led to getting the dismissal by way of a deferred entry of judgment.

 I know what it takes to win.
 I know what it takes to be successful.
 If you need assistance in this area, pick up the phone.
-Make the call to the Hedding Law Firm at (213) 542-0940.
-We are located in the San Fernando Valley at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Call the Hedding Law Firm at (213) 542-0940 or fill out our contact form.
+We are located in Los Angeles.
 I stand at the ready to help you.